 • 15-20 minutes (dark brown) for Creole and Cajun recipes like Gumbo.

-3. Add liquids of choice like vegetable stock or plant-based milk about 1/2 cup at a time.
+3. Add liquids of choice like vegetable stock or plant milk about 1/2 cup at a time.
 (Most standard-size ladles are about 1/2 cup.)

-4. Stir well with a whisk between each ladle full until all of the liquid has been added.
+4. Stir well with a whisk between each ladleful until all the liquid has been added.

 A collage of 4 images showing how to make a vegan roux for making cream soups and adding broth.